paulcarroll/tabs/_pages/paulo-nutini/tricks-of-the-trade.md

       G
 this bird won't fly away
 C
-We can see life hand in hand,
+We can see life hand in hand
      Em
 the green, the blue, the rough, the sand
     F